 - Heat 2 tablespoon oil in a saucepot over medium heat.
 Saute 2 tablespoon chopped shallots until softened, about 3 minutes.
 Add 1 tablespoon flour and stir to combine.
 Add 2 tablespoon sherry and cook for 30 seconds.
-Add 2 cups turkey stock and bring to a simmer.
+Add 2 cups turkey stock and Worcestershire and bring to a simmer.
 Reduce heat to low and continue to simmer for 10 minutes.
 Season with salt and pepper.

 - Slice the Italian rolls in half and toast.
 Top the bottom half with roasted turkey and a slice of muenster cheese per sandwich.
 Broil the bottom half with the turkey and cheese until the cheese melts.
 Alternatively, bake the sandwich for 5 minutes at 350 until the cheese melts.

 - Remove the sandwich from the oven and top with the remaining bun.
 Serve with au jus and spicy mustard.